dasizis/dotNet5782_9171_7973/README.md

 #### Custom `UserControl`
 Extensive use in `UserControl` rather than `Window` control.

-Makes the user expeience better, and makes the application look better.
+Makes the user experience better, and makes the application look better.

 #### Miscellaneous
 - Triggres